-We had a minute to talk to the Kundalini Research Institute about their upcoming Kundalini yoga Level 1 Teacher Training Immersion, held this summer, August 1-28, 2015, in Espanola, NM.
+We had a minute to talk to the Kundalini Research Institute Kundalini Yoga Level 1 Teacher Training Immersion.
 We asked them about karma yoga and seva, and whether opportunities to practice these powerful tools will be available during the training program.
 To learn more about the training program, please head to their website immersion.kriteachings.org.

 Here’s our conversation…

 What is the difference between Karma Yoga and Seva?